What is Short Bowel Syndrome?

 - Vomiting

 The right diet is key in helping the body absorb all the nutrients it needs to grow.
 For infants, the diet can consist of breast milk or formulas that are pre-digested or hypoallergenic.
-At the initial stage of treatment, IV nutrition is usually needed for growth and good hydration.
+At the first stage of treatment, IV nutrition is usually needed for growth and good hydration.

 Treatment of vitamin deficiency and anemia is also very important.